Saiprasad-1727/docker-web-app/README.md

-deploying a basic web in docker container it is based on java
+deploying a basic web app in docker container it is based on java

 Java Web App Git Repo : https://github.com/Saiprasad-1727/docker-web-app.git